vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[5]state-management/page.md

   // 2.
 Make a play request and pass the pointer event as the trigger. remote.play(pointerEvent);
 });

-// 3.
-Destroy remote when no longer required. remote.destroy();
 ```

 You can set a target to dispatch events from if you're performing actions without trigger events